SolidWallOfCode/http-replay/doc/code/EnvironmentSetup.en.rst

 The HTTP Replay client was invoked with ::

-   replay-client run <test file> 127.0.0.1:<proxy-port> 127.0.0.1:<proxy-tls-port> --verbose
+   verifier-client run <test file> 127.0.0.1:<proxy-port> 127.0.0.1:<proxy-tls-port> --verbose

 Where ``<test file>`` is the same JSON or YAML replay file used by the server and ``<combined>`` references a concatenated version of the same certificate and key pair set up in records.config and ssl_multicert.config earlier.

-The ``key`` flag to the replay server does not refer to cryptographic keys, but instead to the identifying flag in headers that the server uses to choose how to verify and respond to incoming requests.
+The ``key`` flag to the verifier server does not refer to cryptographic keys, but instead to the identifying flag in headers that the server uses to choose how to verify and respond to incoming requests.
 It is recommended to omit it from the command line invocation (it defaults to uuid).